The science behind… · by Wooly the scientist

 Quantum entanglement is real and proven.
 Two particles can be correlated so that measuring one instantly tells you about the other, even far apart — what Einstein called “spooky action at a distance”.
 The 2022 Nobel Prize in Physics went to Aspect, Clauser and Zeilinger for demonstrating it experimentally.

 But entanglement does NOT let you send messages, do telepathy, or “heal at a distance”.
 It's a theorem — the no-communication theorem: you cannot transmit any information faster than light with it.
-The entanglement in your coffee has nothing to do with a soul bond.
+The entanglement physicists measure is a different thing from the soul-deep bonds we feel with the people we love.

 The idea of interconnection has real human value — ecology, empathy — without needing physics to be true.